Review: United Club Chicago O’Hare International Airport- Terminal 1 Gate B18

 BarArea

-Seating area right in front of the bar
+The seating area right in front of the bar

-There were a few different seating areas and much like Polaris Lounge in Chicago, this one had seating areas with different ambiances.
-As much as I wanted to take pictures of every single area of the lounge, I try not to take pictures of an area if there are people that might be looking right at the camera.
-I wish it was a bit easier being discrete and thorough at the same time.
+There were a few different seating areas, and much like Polaris Lounge in Chicago, this one had seating areas with different ambiances.
+As much as I wanted to take pictures of every single area of the lounge, I tried not to take pictures of an area if there were people who might be looking right at the camera.
+I wish it was a bit easier to be discrete and thorough at the same time.

 ComputerRoom